-- i. understand and appreciate the historical and cultural backgrounds in which a particular text took shapes. - ii. gain some knowledge about literary terms and key concepts involved in reading and analyzing drama. - iii.
-Critically appreciate dramas across various cultures and time zones.
+- i. understood and will be able to appreciate the historical and cultural backgrounds in which a particular text took shapes. - ii. gained some knowledge about literary terms and key concepts involved in reading and analysing drama. - iii. the ability to critically appreciate dramas across various cultures and time zones.